wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/4-exercise-exception-handling.md

 ![The created process in the Workspace.](..\media\workspace-b.png)

 The **Restart Excel** function simply saves the file in its current state, closes it, then reopens it.
-Therefore, if any of the Excel-related actions fails, the process will save and close the file, reopen it, and attempt to resume execution.
+Therefore, if any of the Excel-related actions fails, the process will save and close the file, reopen it, and attempt to resume running.